peterjmartinson/writing/DistractedFortune/20250107_EmailList/new_draft.md

 I often get asked (OK, nobody has ever asked) how I grew my email list.
 At the moment, I have one subscriber - myself! - so I can't comment on the "grow" part of that question.

-However, I have been building the capability into my blog recently.
+I have been building the capability into my blog recently.

 If you are anything like me, you have yet to master time blocking, which means your side projects tend to be done in five to fifteen minute intervals during the day.
 It is HARD to get something coherent completed like this.
 Especially something that is new and technical.

 For example, I find that I can write in small time chunks.
 Between those chunks, I think about how to structure my articles, come up with better ways to phrase things, and solve various other content issues.

-However, adding functionality to the blog's website is very difficult to do in tiny bites, because it's more of a muscle memory operation, which requires remembering the location of menu items or order of operations, as well as time on the internets evaluating various options and vendors.
+Conversely, adding functionality to the blog's website is very difficult to do in tiny bites, because it's more of a muscle memory operation, which requires remembering the location of menu items or order of operations, as well as time on the internets evaluating various options and vendors.

+However, I found a bit of a shortcut, which I'll reveal down below.

 This article will give you a few tips for how to get an email capture system up and running with the least amount of hair pulling and teeth gnashing, so you can get back to work producing content.
 Or whatever it is you do with your site.

 ## Why build an email list?

-You need a reason to set up an email capture system.
-Without a reason to prod you in the butt, you will never get it done.
+First, you need a reason to set up an email capture system.
+Without a reason to prod you in the butt, [you will never get it done](LINK my procrastination article).

 Your email list is your gold for any kind of modern entrepreneurship.
 It is your audience.
 It represents your ability to grow, sell, and communicate.